-There’s a range of factors to take into account when deciding what to study, including your child’s ATAR, what area of study they’re interested in and how they plan to study.
+There are a range of factors to take into account when deciding what to study, including your child’s ATAR, what area of study they are interested in and how they plan to study.

-There’s more than one pathway to study at Murdoch.
-Find out what your child will need to apply and what other options they have if they don’t meet the standard requirements.
+There is more than one pathway to study at Murdoch.
+Find out what admission pathways are available to your child and what they will need to apply and what other options they have if they do not meet the standard requirements.